 Another significant application for the Digipass is to secure access to corporate networks for home-based, traveling and other remote users.
 Finally, Digipasses are increasingly being used in a variety of e-commerce applications where the user is part of a pre-defined user group.
 We intend to expand the use of the Digipass to other groups of users and applications, including electronic commerce transactions directed at the general public.

-IDENTISOFT'S CRYPTECH PRODUCT LINE.
-IdentiSoft has a product line that produces cryptographic microprocessor chips.
+Cryptech Product Line.
+The Cryptech product line produces encrypted microprocessor chips.
 These chips are used to encrypt data for use in ATMs, fax machines, modems and security servers at high speeds using DES and RSA algorithms.